biolab/orange3/doc/development/source/tutorial-cont.rst

 line will be empty.

-In order to complete our widget, we now need to define how will it handle the input data.
-This is done in a method called :func:`set_data` (remember, we did introduce this name in the specification of the input channel)
+In order to complete our widget, we now need to define a method that will handle the input data.
+We will call it :func:`set_data`; the name is arbitrary, but calling the method `set_<the name of the input>` seems like a good practice.
+To designate it as the method that accepts the signal defined in `Inputs.data`, we decorate it with `@Inputs.data`.

 .. literalinclude:: orange-demo/orangedemo/OWDataSamplerA.py
    :start-after: start-snippet-2